kkatano/bakeneko-65/README.md

   - I ordered a brass and aluminum plate from LaserBoost and a polycarbonate plate from BIG BLUE SAW

 ### Daughterboard
-- Most easy way is to buy [USB-C daughterboard + cable](https://anykeys.eu/product/usb-c-daughterboard-cable/)
+- Most easy way is to buy from vendors like anykeys.eu and HINEY
 - Secure with four M2x4mm screws
 - In my case, I ordered a Unified Daughterboard PCB from JLCPCB, purchased parts from LCSC and soldered them myself.
 Recommended for those who love soldering and are good at it
   - Also need to get a JST-SH 4-pin cable.
 I bought one from AliExpress with a 150mm length.
 It was a little too long, but there is no problem with using it